tejas-gokhale/vqa_mutant/README.md

 - the 'images' dir contains the final mutated image

 Each of these directories contains 'train2014' and 'val2014' according to the standard VQA split.
-The example below shows the filename convention we used
+The example below shows the filename convention we used:

 ![example image](COCO_train2014_000000000025_number_giraffe_2.jpg)

 - *filename*    COCO_train2014_000000000025_number_giraffe_2